 Ontario is a very small town located in the state of New York.
 With a population of 2,152 people and two constituent neighborhoods, Ontario is the 549th largest community in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ontario is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ontario is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ontario is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Ontario who work in sales jobs (12.46%), office and administrative support (11.20%), and management occupations (9.70%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ontario has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ontario a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.